Cap-go/capgo/src/pages/blog/appcenter-migration.md

 ## Bonus: Automatic send app update [#](https://capgo.app/blog/appcenter-migration#bonus-automatic-send-app-updates "Direct link to heading")

-If your code is hosted on GitHub you can setup automatic build and release in few more step, thanks to GitHub actions.
+If your code is hosted on GitHub you can set up automatic build and release in few more step, thanks to GitHub actions.

 I have made a second article to allow you to so.